 Focus of Internship Projects

-The San Mateo County Health System is seeking two (2) dedicated and hardworking Health Policy and Planning Interns to join the Health Policy and Planning (HPP) team, a program within the Public
+The San Mateo County Health System is seeking one (1) dedicated and hardworking Health Policy and Planning Intern to join the Health Policy and Planning (HPP) team, a program within the Public

 Health, Policy and Planning Division.
 Health Policy and Planning is seeking students who are highly motivated, hardworking, team players, responsible, and creative.
 HPP is a fast-paced environment where organizational skills and self-motivation are critical.
-Given below is the description for the two projects the summer interns will be working on.
+Given below is the description for the project the summer intern will be working on.

 - Current students in graduate school and recent graduates (Master's degree or higher) — up to one year after graduation date — are eligible to apply.
 You may not be a current San Mateo County employee.